 - You can also check out the Cleveland Museum of Art's annual Winter Lantern Festival, which features "Environment of Lights" displays around Wade Oval, plus lantern displays at the Museum itself and takes place starting on December 8, 2019.

 If you're not going to be in the city of Cleveland itself this holiday season, the smaller towns and cities of the region still offer a plethora of winter events and special activities—from Karon's lighting displays to festivities in Akron.

 - Medina County Fair Holiday Fantasy is a weekend drive-through adventure with over 85 lighting displays that are available on Fridays, Saturdays, and Sundays from November 29, 2019, through December 29, 2019, plus weekdays between December 20-29.
-Located at the Medina County Fairgrounds at 710 West Smith Road, this display is the largest in the area (even bigger than Cleveland's!), so your family is sure to enjoy this trip for the spectacle alone.
+Located at the Medina County Fairgrounds at 710 West Smith Road, this display is the largest in the area (even bigger than Cleveland's), so it's quite a spectacle.

 - In Akron, you can visit the historic Stan Hywet Hall and its annual "Deck the Hall" celebration, where the estate is surrounded by more than 200,000-holiday lights which are turned on for select evenings from November 29 through December 30, 2019.
 This tour provides guests not only a brilliant lighting display but also a glimpse into what life was like in a Northeast Ohio manor house during the early 20th century.

 - Also in Akron is the city's Holiday Fest Lighting Spectacular at Lock 3 Park, which kicks off on November 29, 2019, with the lighting ceremony for the Christmas tree and park, complete with a choir performance and ice skating after the show.
-For the rest of the season, the park will remain open and features a whole calendar of weekend programming throughout the winter months.
+The park will remain open for the rest of the season and features a whole calendar of weekend programming throughout the winter months.